Housing & Support Manager

 I have received full induction training as well as more bespoke training around leadership and housing.

 I have also carried out external training and was supporting to complete my CIH qualification and become a Certified Practitioner.

 What do you think you have gained personally?

 Supported Housing can often be a chaotic environment and can challenge you both personally and professionally.
 With working for Transform the chaos is removed as this has helped me develop the skills I have needed.
 By working proactively rather than reactively, it has helped me become a much better key worker and manager.

 What experience did you have of this sector?

 Before joining Transform I worked in housing for eight years as a Supported Housing Officer and Senior Supported Housing Officer.
 Previously to that 18 months working for the probation service.

 I enjoy seeing our clients become more independent and reaching their goals and potential.

 What do Transform’s values mean to you?

 A great deal as these are values that our service aspires to.
-They are achievable and is what we should apply to all of the aspects of work that we carry out.
+They are achievable and are what we should apply to all of the aspects of work that we carry out.